jkoz/jkoz.github.io/_posts/2021-03-11-red-seal-preparation.md

     - a short tub shaft that extends past the end of the pinion gear
     - roller bearings on the tub shaft helps the pinion gear from deflecting away from the bevel gear under heavy loads
 - amboid - top mount
-- hyroid - bottom mount
+- hypoid - bottom mount
 - thrust screw & jam nut
     - located opposite the pinion gear
     - prevent the bevel gear from deflecting away the pinion under heavy loads
 - differential case
     - consist of two halves bolted together
         - a flanged half is bolted with bevel gear
         - a plain half has recess housing cross shaft
     - supported by 2 tapered bearing
 - differential pinion gears or spider gears
     - mounted to each leg of the cross shaft
     - free spin around cross shaft
 - side gears